Program overview

 The Fashion Arts and Business program offers a variety of unique experiences that enhance learning and professional development:

-- Contributions to "Infuse," a student-run fashion magazine that highlights student projects and industry insights.
+• Infuse Magazine: A student-run publication that highlights fashion projects and industry insights.

 Career Options

-- Fashion Buyer: Responsible for selecting and purchasing apparel and accessories for retail stores, ensuring alignment with market trends.
+• Fashion Buyer: Responsible for selecting and purchasing merchandise for retail stores, ensuring alignment with market trends.

-- Retail Manager: Oversees daily operations of retail stores, managing staff, inventory, and customer service to drive sales.
+• Retail Manager: Oversees daily operations of retail stores, managing staff and ensuring customer satisfaction.

-These roles highlight the diverse opportunities available to graduates, allowing them to make significant contributions to the fashion industry.
+These roles highlight the diverse opportunities available to graduates, allowing them to leverage their education in various sectors of the fashion industry.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.